Rabbid76/graphics-snippets/documentation/issue_texture.md

                  GL_UNSIGNED_BYTE, imageData);

 `GL_UNPACK_ALIGNMENT` specifies the alignment requirements for the start of each pixel row in memory.
 By default `GL_UNPACK_ALIGNMENT` is set to 4.
 This means the start of each line of the image is assumed to be aligned to an address which is a multiple of 4.
-Since the image data are tightly packed and each pixel has a size of 3 bytes, the alignment has to be changed.
+Since the image data is tightly packed and each pixel is 3 bytes in size, the alignment has to be changed.
+If the width of the image is divisible by 4 (more exactly if `3*width` is divisible by 4) then the error is not noticeable.

 To proper read the image the last parameter of `stbi_load` has to be 0 (since the jpg format provides 3 color channesl) or 3 (to force 3 color channels):